5 Ways to Strengthen Your Financial Foundation

 1. Build or replenish your emergency fund.

 An emergency savings account gives you a buffer when the unexpected happens.
-Whether it’s job loss, medical bills, or a surprise car repair — having one to three months of essential expenses set aside can prevent you from relying on high-interest credit cards.
-If you got a refund or are expecting a tax refund, consider directing a portion to kickstart or replenish your emergency fund.
-Using Turbotax can help ensure you’re getting the maximum refund you’re eligible for, whether you’re doing your taxes yourself or you have a tax expert do them for you.
+Whether it’s job loss, medical bills, or a surprise car repair — having three to six months of essential expenses set aside can prevent you from relying on high-interest credit cards.
+If you are expecting a tax refund, consider directing a portion to kickstart or replenish your emergency fund.
+Using Turbotax can help ensure you receive the maximum refund you’re eligible for, whether you’re doing your taxes yourself or you have a tax expert prepare them for you.

 2. Focus on your income.

 Increasing your income by negotiating a raise, switching jobs, or starting a side hustle can give you more financial flexibility.
-But with more income may come added tax responsibilities especially if you’re self-employed.
-Side gigs or freelance work may require quarterly estimated payments and might open the door for business-related deductions.
-If you’re finding business tax rules overwhelming, TurboTax has experts to help with any self-employed guidance and get you potential deductions like home office expenses or mileage that can help reduce your taxable income and keep more money in your pocket.
+However, increased income may come with added tax complexities, especially if you’re self-employed.
+Side gigs and freelance work may require estimated quarterly tax payments, but they also create opportunities for business-related deductions.
+If navigating business tax rules seems overwhelming, TurboTax has experts ready to provide self-employed guidance.
+They can help you claim deductions like home office expenses or mileage that can help reduce your taxable income and keep more money in your pocket.

 3. Eliminate high-interest debt.